 Having this degree of fluidity is what will allow you to make the most out of the CAGED System.

-In summary, as a guitarist, you’re pretty much expected to have a few pentatonic tricks up your sleeve, and minor pentatonic licks are some of the most commonly heard in genres such as blues, rock, jazz, and more.
+As a guitarist, you’re pretty much expected to have a few pentatonic tricks up your sleeve, and minor pentatonic licks are some of the most commonly heard in genres such as blues, rock, and jazz, amongst others.

-However, being able to fully use the pentatonic scale in a musical way, you must be aware of where all the shapes are, and be able to connect them seamlessly, which is something that takes a long time to perfect.
+However, to be able to use the pentatonic scale in a musical way, you must be aware of where all the shapes are, and be able to connect them seamlessly, which is something that can take a long time to perfect.

 The minor pentatonic scale is basically the same as the natural minor scale, but with its 2nd and 6th degrees removed, which gives us a 5 note scale that can be described numerically as “1, b3, 4, 5, b7”.

-There is a huge variety of musical resources that are based around the minor pentatonic, so you can use it whichever way you like the most.
+There are a huge variety of musical resources that are based around the minor pentatonic, so you can use this scale whichever way you like the most.
 This one sounds good over major, minor, dominant chords, and even more!

 As always, start by memorizing the individual patterns with the help of a metronome click, and once you feel comfortable, start working on connecting the 5 boxes in between them.